Tolmin: Main sights

 Tolmin's main sights are its old town centre, a modern sports park, and thousand-year-old castle ruins at the hill known as Kozlov rob.

 The area is home to a multitude of vestiges from World War I. The most significant relic of the time is the Javorca Church, dedicated to the Holy Spirit built above the Polog shepherds outpost in the Tolminka Valley by Austro-Hungarian soldiers to commemorate their deceased comrades.

 The museum, library, schools, and the town’s open spaces provide venues for a variety of events, exhibitions, and presentations all year round.
 The Tolmin region is also a popular destination for artists from Slovenia and abroad.

 The parish church in the town is dedicated to the Assumption of Mary and belongs to the Diocese of Koper.

-Tolmin is known for the "Metalcamp" festival since 2004, which since 2013 is called Metaldays, which every year attracts about 10,000 people from whole Europe and other parts of world.
-Other festivals held in Tolmin are Punk Rock Holiday and the Overjam reggae festival.
+Tolmin is known for the Metaldays festival (formerly known as Metalcamp), which occurred from 2004 to 2022 in the town.
+Every year, it attracted about 10,000 people around Europe and other parts of world.
+Since 2023, after Metaldays moved from Tolmin to Velenje, a new festival, called Tolminator, was held in the same location as the prior festival.
+Other festivals that were held in Tolmin include Punk Rock Holiday and the Overjam reggae festival.

+The Tolmin Gorges (Tolminska korita) are located north of Tolmin, in Zatolmin and Žabče, on the Tolminka River.